-Beyond measuring media and ad exposure and establishing presence in audience, attention and engagement are critical factors in determining receipt of an advertising message and have a strong bearing on the advertising's impact on consumer action and Outcomes.
-As such, Outcomes measurement providers should consider Advertising Attention where relevant and feasible, although it is not required for Outcomes measurement.
+Beyond measuring media and ad exposure (rendered and viewable), establishing presence of an audience via "eyes/ears on" or attention and engagement are critical factors in determining meaningful exposure of an advertising message by the consumer.
+These criteria have an unequivocal bearing on the advertising's actual contact with, or impact on, consumers, the consumer's consequent actions and ultimate brand Outcomes.
+As such, Outcomes measurement providers should consider Advertising Exposure or contact by the consumer as well as their Attention or impact for any audience if causality is to be assessed.
+Direct measurement of Attention is not required for Outcomes measurement in all cases due to feasibility and privacy considerations, however it's direct significance to causality should be recognized.

 The Advertising Research Foundation's (ARF's) Media Model may be used as a reference for measuring Attention.
 The first 3 levels of the ARF Media Model (Vehicle Distribution, Vehicle Exposure and Advertising Exposure) are covered by certain aspects of this Standard and more broadly as part of various MRC and/or IAB Standards and Guidelines (the 4th level, Advertising Attentiveness, is the subject of this section).
-Further, the last 2 levels of the model (Advertising

-Response and Sales Response; levels 7 and 8, respectively) are the very subject of this Standard, and Outcomes providers are encouraged to consider the additional details espoused in the ARF's Media Model in these areas.
+Further, the last 2 levels of the model (Advertising Response and Sales Response; levels 7 and 8, respectively) are the very subject of this Standard, and Outcomes providers are encouraged to consider the additional details espoused in the ARF's Media Model in these areas.
 Finally, levels 5 and 6 of the model (Advertising Communication and Persuasion) are related to Sentiment, Lift and other cognitive, behavioral and perception KPIs discussed above and planned for further standardization as a subsequent planned phase of this Standard.

-While some aspects of Advertising Attentiveness are touched on with regard to discussion of Engagement above, Outcomes services that include direct measurement of advertising exposure and impact should consider this aspect (the 4th level) of the ARF Media Model (although are not required to adhere to it directly), to the extent relevant and feasible.
+While some aspects of Advertising Attentiveness are touched on with regard to discussion of Engagement above, Outcomes services that include direct measurement of advertising exposure or contact (Level 3) and/or impact on the consumer should consider this aspect (the 4th level) of the ARF Media Model to the extent feasible.
 Specifically, the ARF defines Advertising Attentiveness as "the degree to which those exposed to the advertising are focused on it - ranging from a very brief exposure (or "scan") that is likely to leave very little memory trace, to intense focus with cognitive and emotional engagement that can lead to enduring recall and impact attitudes and behavior - both positively and negatively."

-The ARF includes predictive and performance measurement of Advertising Attentiveness, but the salient point is that beyond confirming presence of an ad, presence of a user and the opportunity to see the ad, whether or not the ad was seen, engaged with, paid attention to and ultimately retained in memory, is of critical importance in measuring the ad lifecycle and a consumer's response to it as part of Outcomes measurement.
-This consideration may include the degree of attentiveness that may be impacted by simultaneous consumption of other media, location and environment and other stimuli.
+The ARF includes guidelines on the predictive and performance measurement of Advertising Attentiveness, but the salient point is that beyond confirming presence of an ad, presence of a user and the opportunity to see the ad, whether or not the ad was actually seen (contact), engaged with (contact with notice), paid attention to (impact) and ultimately retained in memory, is of fundamental importance in measuring the ad-lifecycle and a consumer's actions (at each Level of the Ad's life-cycle) all of which are required to generate a response as part of Outcomes measurement.
+This consideration may include the degree of attentiveness that may be impacted by simultaneous consumption of other media depending on qualitative media factors like, location, environment and other stimuli.

-Attention measures that are not direct measures of physical or confirmed cognitive attention that are instead a proxy for Attention (such as presence of users and other interaction attributes), must be clearly distinguished, but are still considered Audience measures that require viewability and SIVT as discussed above.
+Consumer attention measures that are not direct measures of physical or confirmed cognitive attention that are instead indirect measures for Attention (such sustained tuning or duration with an ad or commercial, presence of users and other interaction attributes), must be clearly distinguished from direct measures of Attention.
+Such indirect measures are still considered Audience measures that require viewability and SIVT as discussed above.
+Any such indirect measures must be appropriately described in disclosures including the nature of measurement.